THE SHOWOFF TALENT FACTORY

 - Lots of photos, video and audio to share with potential bookers

-- Help writing and improving science shows and comedy from Steve and his contacts
+- Help writing and improving talks and comedy from Steve and his contacts

-- Recommendations to science organisations as a performer
+- Recommendations to organisations as a performer and speaker

 - Introductions to Steve’s contacts

-- A community of like-minded people to support them and work with them
+- A community of like-minded people to support you and work with you

 - No reasonable favour will be refused